volkmarnissen/server/alpine/package/modbus2mqtt/README.md

 Short description

-This directory contains an Alpine APK package for `modbus2mqtt` and helper scripts that perform the package build and a container-based runtime check.
+This directory contains the Alpine APK packaging for `modbus2mqtt` plus helper scripts to build the package and run a container-based runtime check.

+Node ↔ Alpine version coupling

+To avoid ABI issues with native modules (e.g. `@serialport/bindings-cpp`), the build uses the local Node.js major version to select a matching Alpine release.

+- Node 22 → Alpine 3.22
+- Node 20 → Alpine 3.20
+- Node 18 → Alpine 3.18

+`build.sh` determines the Alpine version automatically and writes it to `build/alpine.env` (e.g. `ALPINE_VERSION=3.22`). `build-and-test-image.sh` reads this file and uses the same version for the test image.
+Override by setting `ALPINE_VERSION=3.xx` explicitly.

 Important: disabled `check()` phase